 - Must be a Hanover resident

-A registered voter may obtain an absentee ballot application at the Town Clerk's Office or on-line at https://www.sec.state.ma.us/ele/.
-Upon receipt of the completed application, a ballot will be issued to the registered voter if he or she appears in person during normal business hours, or it will be mailed.
+A registered voter may obtain an absentee ballot application online or at the Town Clerk's office.
+Upon receipt of the completed application, a ballot will be issued to the registered voter if she/he appears in person during normal business hours; otherwise, it will be mailed.
 Registered voters may only apply for an absentee ballot if:

-- Will be absent from Hanover during the hours the polls are open;
+- Will be absent from Hanover during polling hours;

 - Has a physical disability; or